ENCCS/hpda-python/content/dask.rst

 Note that the first two functions ``inc`` and ``dec`` don't depend on each other, we could have called them in parallel.
-We can call ``dask.delayed`` on these funtions to make them lazy and tasks into a graph which we will run later on parallel hardware.
+We can call ``dask.delayed`` on these functions to make them lazy and tasks into a graph which we will run later on parallel hardware.

 .. code-block:: ipython